-The right of the child to have his/her privacy fully respected in all stages of the proceedings reflects the right to protection of privacy enshrined in article 16 CRC.
-'All stages of the proceedings' includes from the initial contact with law enforcement (e.g. a request for information and identification) up until the final decision by a competent authority or release from supervision, custody or deprivation of liberty.
-It is in this particular context meant to avoid harm caused by undue publicity or by the process of labelling.
-No information shall be published that may lead to the identification of a child offender because of its effect of stigmatisation, and possible impact on their ability to obtain an education, work, housing or to be safe.
+- 64. The right of a child to have his/her privacy fully respected during all stages of the proceedings reflects the right to protection of privacy enshrined in article 16 of CRC.
+"All stages of the proceedings" includes from the initial contact with law enforcement (e.g. a request for information and identification) up until the final decision by a competent authority, or release from supervision, custody or deprivation of liberty.
+In this particular context, it is meant to avoid harm caused by undue publicity or by the process of labelling.
+No information shall be published that may lead to the identification of a child offender because of its effect of stigmatization, and possible impact on his/her ability to have access to education, work, housing or to be safe.
 It means that a public authority should be very reluctant with press releases related to offences allegedly committed by children and limit them to very exceptional cases.
 They must take measures to guarantee that children are not identifiable via these press releases.
-Journalists who violate the right to privacy of a child in conflict with the law should be sanctioned with disciplinary and when necessary (e.g. in case of recidivism) with penal law sanctions.

-In order to protect the privacy of the child, most States Parties have as a rule - sometimes with the possibility of exceptions - that the court or other hearings of a child accused of an infringement of the penal law should take place behind closed doors.
+Journalists who violate the right to privacy of a child in conflict with the law should be sanctioned with disciplinary and when necessary (e.g. in case of recidivism) with penal law sanctions. - 65.
+In order to protect the privacy of the child, most States parties have as a rule sometimes with the possibility of exceptions that the court or other hearings of a child accused of an infringement of the penal law should take place behind closed doors.
 This rule allows for the presence of experts or other professionals with a special permission of the court.
 Public hearings in juvenile justice should only be possible in well-defined cases and at the written decision of the court.
 Such a decision should be open for appeal by the child.

-The Committee recommends all States Parties to introduce the rule that court and other hearings of a child in conflict with the law should be conducted behind closed doors.
-Exceptions to this rule should be very limited and be clearly stated in the law.

-The verdict/sentence should be pronounced in public at a session of the court in such a way that the identity of the child is not revealed.
+- 66. The Committee recommends that all States parties introduce the rule that court and other hearings of a child in conflict with the law be conducted behind closed doors.
+Exceptions to this rule should be very limited and clearly stated in the law.
+The verdict/sentence should be pronounced in public at a court session in such a way that the identity of the child is not revealed.
 The right to privacy (art.
-16 CRC) requires all professionals involved in the implementation of the measures taken by the court or another competent authority to keep all information that may result in identification of the child confidential in all their external contacts.
-Furthermore, the right to privacy also means that the records of child offenders shall be kept strictly confidential and closed to third parties except for those directly involved in the investigation, adjudication and disposition of the case.
-With a view to avoiding stigmatisation and/or prejudgements, records of child offenders shall not be used in adult proceedings in subsequent cases involving the same offender (see The Beijing Rules, rules 21.1 and 21.2), or to enhance such future sentencing.
-The Committee recommends States Parties to introduce rules which would allow for an automatic removal from the criminal records the name of the child who committed an offence upon reaching the age of 18, or for certain limited, serious offences where removal is possible at the request of the child, if necessary under certain conditions (e.g. not having committed an offence within two years after the last conviction).
+16) requires all professionals involved in the implementation of the measures taken by the court or another competent authority to keep all information that may result in the identification of the child confidential in all their external contacts.
+Furthermore, the right to privacy also means that the records of child offenders should be kept strictly confidential and closed to third parties except for those directly involved in the investigation and adjudication of, and the ruling on, the case.
+With a view to avoiding stigmatization and/or prejudgements, records of child offenders should not be used in adult proceedings in subsequent cases involving the same offender (see the Beijing Rules, rules 21.1 and 21.2), or to enhance such future sentencing. - 67.
+The Committee also recommends that the States parties introduce rules which would allow for an automatic removal from the criminal records of the name of the child who committed an offence upon reaching the age of 18, or for certain limited, serious offences where removal is possible at the request of the child, if necessary under certain conditions (e.g. not having committed an offence within two years after the last conviction).

-E. Dispositions (see also above Part B)
+E. Measures (see also chapter IV, section B, above)